Layalchristine24/Layalchristine24.github.io/content/collection/_index.md

 ---
-author: Alison Hill
+author: Layal Christine Lettry
 cascade:
   layout: single-series
   sidebar:
-    author: Alison Hill
+    author: Layal Christine Lettry
-    description: "Sometimes you want a souped-up series- a bundle of related pages
+    description: "Here are some of the procedures which have to be executed
-      \nmeant to be read in sequence.
-This section is like a blog series, \nminus the blog.\n"
+      \nmeant sequentially.\n"
     show_author_byline: true
     show_post_date: true
     show_sidebar_adunit: true